baku89/wordle-solver/README.md

 # Wordle Solver

-\*My way of playing Wordle is not just guessing the word but guessing how to guess algorithmically.\*
+\*NOTE: My way of playing Wordle is not just guessing the word but guessing how to guess algorithmically.\*

+This [repo](https://github.com/alex1770/wordle) and [page](http://sonorouschocolate.com/notes/index.php?title=The_best_strategies_for_Wordle) by alex1770 seem to be right strategy.

 ---